The Right Type of Flooring for Every Room in Your Home

 Runner-Up: Engineered Wood and Vinyl

 If you’d rather pass on cold-to-the-touch tile—and your porch is weatherproofed and heated—engineered wood offers a warm, this-room-is-not-an-afterthought look.
 Engineered wood flooring can also usually be installed over a concrete subfloor.
 But for a porch that’s exposed to weather, you’d do better with an exterior decking product, such as a tropical hardwood, composite, cedar, or pressure-treated pine.

-Be sure to look at the manufacturer’s installation specifications before buying an engineered wood for such a space, Muratore says.
-“They may suggest adding a vapor barrier or some kind of underlayment when installing over a concrete floor,” she says.
+Be sure to look at the manufacturer’s installation specifications before buying an engineered wood for such a space, de Paz says.
+“They may suggest adding a vapor barrier or some kind of underlayment when installing over a concrete floor,” he says.

-“Vinyl, especially plank styles that mimic wood, can provide an attractive alternative,” Muratore adds.
-In our tests, vinyl does well with moisture and with ultraviolet rays like those produced by the sun, she says.
+“Vinyl, especially plank styles that mimic wood, can provide an attractive alternative,” de Paz adds.
+In our tests, he says, vinyl does well with moisture and with ultraviolet rays like those in sunlight.

 It doesn’t matter whether you’re refinishing this subterranean space as a rec room, a playroom, an in-law suite, a wine cellar, or a man cave: The biggest threat to a basement floor isn’t from above; it’s from below.
 A concrete floor—especially one that’s below grade—might be damp constantly.
 And if the area floods, any porous material can absorb the water, expand, and buckle, Mackmiller says.